c2997108/lastwasm/doc/last-cookbook.rst

 Suppose we have DNA reads in either FASTA or FASTQ_ format.
 This is sensitive but slow::

-  lastdb -P8 -uNEAR -R01 mydb genome.fa
+  lastdb -P8 -uNEAR mydb genome.fa
   last-train -P8 -Q0 mydb reads.fastq > reads.train
   lastal -P8 -p reads.train mydb reads.fastq | last-split > out.maf

-``-P8`` uses 8 parallel threads, adjust as appropriate for your computer.
+``-P8`` makes it faster by running 8 parallel threads, adjust as appropriate for your computer.
 This has no effect on the results.

 ``-uNEAR`` selects a `seeding scheme`_ that's better at finding alignments with few substitutions and/or many gaps.